PremkumarSherinRajkumari/Expense-Calculator/README.md

 Balance Calculation: The application calculates the current balance based on user transactions.
 Input Validation: Both front-end and back-end validation to ensure data integrity.
 Error Reporting: Clear feedback for users when errors occur.
-Getting Started
-To run the Expense Tracker application locally, follow these steps:

 ## Libraries Used:
 Frontend: React, Vite